openstack-archive/puppet-autossh/README.md

-# puppet-autossh
+# This repo has moved to OpenDev

-Puppet module to manage autossh tunnels
+It can now be found at [https://opendev.org/x/puppet-autossh](https://opendev.org/x/puppet-autossh)